Jerusalem Talmud: Comparison to Babylonian Talmud

-The Babylonian Talmud records the opinions of the rabbis of Israel as well as of those of Babylonia, while the Jerusalem Talmud seldom cites the Babylonian rabbis.
-The Babylonian version contains the opinions of more generations because of its later date of completion.
-For both these reasons, it is regarded as a more comprehensive collection of the opinions available.
-On the other hand, because of the centuries of redaction between the composition of the Jerusalem and the Babylonian Talmud, the opinions of early amoraim might be closer to their original form in the Jerusalem Talmud.
+The Jerusalem Talmud is often fragmentary and difficult to read, moreso than the Babylonian Talmud which is more careful and precise.
+The traditional explanation is that the redactors of the Jerusalem Talmud were forced to finish their work abruptly.
+A more likely explanation is that the Babylonian Talmud benefited from another 1–2 centuries of redaction before its final completion.
+One new view, that of David Weiss Halivni, attributes the clearer and longer, more discursive framework of the Babylonian Talmud to a specific "Stammaitic" layer of redaction.

 Influence

-The Jerusalem Talmud, and other classical rabbinic sources from the Land of Israel, strongly influenced Jewish practice there and in lands further west for many centuries, even forming the basis of many customs of early Ashkenaz.
+The Jerusalem Talmud, and other classical rabbinic sources from the Land of Israel, strongly influenced Jewish practice there and in lands further west for many centuries, even forming the basis of many customs of early Ashkenazi Judaism.
 This influence is attested to in the works of Pirqoi ben Baboi (8th–9th century) and Sherira Gaon (10th century).
 Some traditions associated with the Jerusalem Talmud have been retained to this day, for example in the liturgy of the Italian Jews and Romaniotes.

-In time, though, the Babylonian Talmud came to be seen as the canonical work of rabbinic tradition across the entire Jewish world.
-As such, the Babylonian Talmud has traditionally been studied more widely and has had a greater influence on the halakhic tradition than the Jerusalem Talmud.
-Already in the 11th century, the great works of Rashi and Isaac Alfasi were based on the Babylonian Talmud, not the Jerusalem Talmud.
-The shift to Babylonian authority occurred mainly because the influence and prestige of the Jewish community of Israel steadily declined in contrast with the Babylonian community in the years after the redaction of the Talmud and continuing until the Gaonic era.
-Furthermore, the editing of the Babylonian Talmud was superior to that of the Jerusalem version, making it more accessible and readily usable.
+Over time, the Babylonian Talmud became the canonical source for the life of Jews across the entire Jewish world.
+According to Leon Charney and Saul Mayzlish, the eventual priority of the Babylonian Talmud reflected not only literary or legal considerations, but a broader historical struggle between the rabbinic centers of the Land of Israel and Babylonia.
+The Babylonian academies benefited from the growth, wealth, and relative stability of the Jewish diaspora in Babylonia, while the rabbinic center in the Land of Israel was weakened by Roman repression, economic decline, and a shrinking base of support.
+Charney and Mayzlish argue that Babylonian scholars developed a religious and legal culture that justified Jewish life outside the Land of Israel and gradually displaced the authority of the Palestinian rabbinic tradition.
+As the institutions that sustained the Jerusalem Talmud declined, the Babylonian Talmud became the dominant text of rabbinic study and legal interpretation across the diaspora, and later halakhic authorities increasingly treated it as the primary talmudic authority.

 Hai ben Sherira, on the preeminence of the Babylonian Talmud, wrote:

 Anything that has been decided halachically in our Talmud (i.e. the Babylonian Talmud), we do not rely on [any contradictory view found in] the Jerusalem Talmud, seeing that many years have passed since instruction coming from there (i.e. the Land of Israel) had ceased on account of persecution, whereas here (i.e. in Babylonia) is where the final decisions were clarified.

 Nevertheless, the Jerusalem Talmud was still accorded a certain status as a secondary work useful for the clarification of halakha.
 Regarding the Jerusalem Talmud's continued importance for the understanding of arcane matters, Hai ben Sherira wrote: